 Significant weight will be given to the student’s treatment providers regarding the student’s ability to function academically and safely at the College with or without accommodations.
 During the process of reviewing an application the Ursinus Institute for Student Success consults with the Director of Wellness regarding the Treatment Summary.
 If the Director of Wellness determines that information provided by the treatment provider is incomplete, requires further explanation or clarification, or when there is a disconnect between the medical information provided by the treatment provider and other information in the student’s files, the Director of Wellness will contact the treatment provider to obtain additional information.
 In extraordinary circumstances (e.g. The College is concerned about the medical provider’s credentials), the Ursinus Institute for Student Success may request that the student undergo an additional assessment to allow the College to make a determination about the student’s readiness for return.
 In those rare instances, the Ursinus Institute for Student Success will notify the student of its rationale for making this request.

 Once a return is approved, the Director of Wellness will contact the student to request a check-in visit to review the students’ safety and review their plan for sustained health, including recommendations for ongoing treatment, off campus.
 Students with disabilities are eligible for reasonable accommodations and/or special services in accordance with the Rehabilitation Act of 1973 and the Americans with Disabilities Amendments Act (ADAA) of 2008.
 Students are responsible for communicating their requests for academic accommodations to Disability Services.
 Detailed information on the process for requesting accommodations may be found on the Disability Services website.

-A student may appeal the recommendation that they are not ready to return to the College by submitting an appeal letter in writing to the Dean of the College within 7 business days of receiving notice of the negative decision.
+A student may appeal the recommendation that they are not ready to return to the College by submitting an appeal letter in writing to the Vice-President of Student Affairs and Dean of Students within 7 business days of receiving notice of the negative decision.
 The student may also submit any information they believe to be relevant to the appeal.